 - Drain the water from the millet entirely and keep it aside.

-- Use 1.5 cups of water for 1 cup of millet for pre-soaked millet.
-And use 2 to 2.5 cups of water for unsoaked millet.
+- For soaked millet, use 1.5 cups of water for every 1 cup of millet.
+For every 1 cup of unsoaked millet, use 2 cups water.

 Cooking millet using Instant pot